 Stair lift chairs provide mobility to the elderly and disabled who might have a hard time climbing up the stairs.
-A stair lift is a motorized chair that is attached to a rail that placed parallel to a standard staircase.
+A stair lift is a motorized chair that is attached to a rail placed parallel to a standard staircase.
 Thus, families with elderly or disabled family members often wonder if their insurance company covers the cost of buying and installing a stair lift chair.

 Unfortunately, Medicare, which is insurance that provided by the federal government for elder people, does not cover stair chair lifts.
-A stair chair lift is classified as a “home modification” by Medicare instead of a “durable medical equipment”.
+A stair chair lift is classified as a “home modification” by Medicare instead of “durable medical equipment”.
 However, the federal government insurance Medicaid compensates for stair lifts, but only through merchants that have the cooperation agreement with Medicaid.

 Furthermore, if a family member who needs a stair chair lift is elderly, it is recommended to contact local agencies for aging programs.
 These agencies sometimes can use funds from the Older Americans Act to modify homes with stair chair lifts.
 Moreover, the Department of Housing and Urban Development sometimes offers grants for home modifications.